 Paid Vs Unpaid Internships

 Some Internships are paid, and some are not.
-Personally, I think unpaid internships are exploitive of young people and should be banned in New Zealand.
-Employers are getting an economic benefit from the work you do, so why shouldn’t you be paid?
-Unpaid internships also disadvantage candidates who don’t have parents who can pay their rent and buy them a box of beers every weekend.
+I think unpaid internships are exploitive of young people and should be banned in New Zealand.
+Employers are getting an economic benefit from your work, so why shouldn't you be paid?
+Unpaid internships also disadvantage candidates who don't have parents who can pay their rent and buy them a box of beers every weekend.
 When you are an unpaid intern, you are classed as a volunteer, so you can say see ya later to any employee rights you think you might be entitled to.
 If a company offers you an unpaid internship, you should really consider if that company is the right choice for you.
-Do they really “value” their employees like they say on their website…..hmmm, maybe not.
+Do they really "value" their employees like they say on their website….. hmm, maybe not.

 If you haven't had a job before your Internship, this will give you your first taste of work life.
 You will start dealing with real customers and real problems.
 You will make your first mistake (one that hopefully doesn't cost the company millions of dollars), and you will have your first 'so this is the rest of my life moment.
 You will also have Friday drinks to look forward to, so your small talk game will get a whole bunch better.

-Once you start working, you will realise you have less time for the things you enjoy doing outside of work.
-That doesn’t mean you have to give these things up; it just means you will have to be more organised and develop routines that allow you to keep doing these activities.
-Whether that is getting up early in the morning, so you get a gym sesh done before work or making sure you get your meal prep sorted on Sunday nights, so you have lunches for the week ahead (trust me, you don’t want to be buying your lunch every day from the office cafe).
-Learning how to develop solid routines is a good habit to get in to and will only benefit you in the years ahead.
+Once you start working, you will realise you have less time for what you enjoy doing outside of work.
+That doesn't mean you have to give these things up; it just means you will have to be more organised and develop routines that allow you to keep doing these activities.
+Whether that is getting up early in the morning, so you get a gym sesh done before work or making sure you get your meal prep sorted on Sunday nights, so you have lunches for the week ahead (trust me, you don't want to be buying your lunch every day from the office cafe).
+Learning to develop solid routines is an excellent habit to get into and will only benefit you in the years ahead.

-“It’s not what you know; it's who you know.”
-We have all heard this before, and to be honest, I don’t think truer words have ever been spoken.
+"It's not what you know; it's who you know."
+We have all heard this before, and to be honest, I don't think truer words have ever been spoken.
 Networking is a crucial aspect of building a successful career.
 We all know someone who can barely tie their shoelaces but has an excellent job.
-Chances are they are good at networking.
-When you start your internship, you will have dealings with people much more experienced than you.
+Chances are, they are good at networking.
+When you start your Internship, you will have dealings with people much more experienced than you.
 These may be your colleagues or your clients.
-That very client could be your future employer, so it's important to make a good impression and to develop strong relationships over time.
-From getting new ideas on how to do business to gain access to new job opportunities, there are many networking benefits, and it's never too early to start.
+That very client could be your future employer, so it's essential to make a good impression and develop strong relationships over time.
+There are many networking benefits from getting new ideas on how to do business to gain access to new job opportunities, and it's never too early to start.

 Building Your CV

-On most job listings, it is common for an employer to say they are looking for someone with “experience.”
+It is common for employers to say they are looking for "experience' on most job listings.
 Even if it is for an entry-level role….madness!
-If you have done an Internship before joining the workforce proper, this gives you a big advantage over candidates who haven’t.
-Employers will like the fact that you have put in the effort to get your self an internship and be serious about developing your career.
-Even if your internship was doing a job that isn’t related to a job you apply for in the future, it still shows that you have had experience in a work environment and can bring some knowledge with you.
-There are always transferable skills that you develop performing a job that you can apply to a future job.
+If you have done an Internship before joining the workforce proper, this gives you a significant advantage over candidates who haven't.
+Employers will like that you have put in the effort to get yourself an internship and be serious about developing your career.
+Even if your Internship was doing a job that isn't related to a job you apply for in the future, it still shows that you have had experience in a work environment and can bring some knowledge.
+There are always transferable skills that you develop performing a job that you can apply to a future career.

 Do I Need to Do an Internship?